tusharkawsar/myreact/README.md

 # Intro

 A full react boilerplate with ESLint and Prettier properly set up, including in dev dependcies.
+Also has vscode Project level dependcies set up in the .vscode/settings.json file.

 Use this boilerplate to start any new react app.